-was obtained by combining all the other series after applying to them the above iteratively determined bias-rate corrections and uncertainty scale factors.
+Since the GSFC VLBI data from the Westford-Mojave and Westford-Fort Davis baselines and the LLR data from the Crimea station contain relatively few measurements over a short time span, they were not included in the iterative procedure.
+Instead, relative bias-rate corrections for these series were determined that make them agree in bias and rate with an intermediate combination that was obtained by combining all the other series after applying to them the above iteratively determined bias-rate corrections and uncertainty scale factors.
 Uncertainty scale factors were determined which make the VLBI and LLR residuals have a reduced chi-square near one when differenced with the intermediate combination.
-The adjusted VLBI and LLR data were then combined with the iteratively aligned data for subsequent alignment with the ITRF20014 EOPs (described below).
+The adjusted VLBI and LLR data were then combined with the iteratively aligned data for subsequent alignment with the ITRF2020 EOPs (described below).

 Finally, each series was placed within a particular IERS reference frame by applying to it an additional bias-rate correction that is common to all the series.
 This additional correction was determined by first combining all the series after applying to them the relative bias-rate corrections and uncertainty scale factors that had been determined for them as described above.
-This intermeb) GSFC VLBI Station IDs from ftp://cddis.gsfc.nasa.gov/vlbi/ivscontrol/ns-codes.txt diate combination was then compared to the Earth orientation parameters of ITRF2014 (Altamimi et al., 2016a,b).
-Only the ITRF2014 EOP values during the interval January 1, 1994 - February 14, 2015 were used for the comparison.
-Blatantly large outliers in this interval were removed from the ITR2014 series prior to the comparison.
-The additional bias-rate correction determined from this comparison was then applied to the intermediate combination in order to make it, and therefore each individual series, agree in bias and rate with the ITRF2014 EOP series.
+This intermediate combination was then compared to the Earth orientation parameters of ITRF2020 (Altamimi et al., 2022; Altamimi, 2022).
+Only the ITRF2020 EOP values during the interval January 1, 1984 - December 31, 2020 were used for the comparison.
+Particularly large UT1 outliers (residuals larger than 2 ms) in this interval were removed from the ITRF2020 series prior to the comparison.
+Since ITRF2020 UT1 appears to have some sinusoidal signal compared to the intermediate combination and to ITRF2014, sinusoids at seven periods (fortnightly, monthly, semiannual, annual, 4.4 years, 15.4 years, 30.9 years) were fit along with the bias and rate corrections.
+The additional bias-rate correction determined from this comparison was then applied to the intermediate combination in order to make it, and therefore each individual series, agree in bias and rate with the ITRF2020 EOP series.